WOOOOOOOOOOOOOO/starter-hugo-academic/content/home/projects.md

       content:
         How does the brain create combinatorially optimized coding for selective attention?
         Neural plasticity in spiking neural network
-        might have an answer to this np-complete problem.
+        may have an answer to this np-complete problem.
       align: right
       background:
         position: center